 The increase in returns was driven by substantially higher market interest rates.
-Returns on the SBA and the money market mutual funds soared to 4.93% and 4.41%, respectively.
+Returns on the SBA and the money market mutual funds jumped to 5.52% and 5.18%, respectively.
 These securities have weighted average maturities of 60 days or less and their returns are highly correlated with market interest rates.
-Yields on instrumentalities surged to 4.20% as new investments were added when yield spreads widened from Treasuries.
-The average return on Treasuries jumped due to the reinvestment of maturing investments in securities with higher yields to maturity.
+Yields on instrumentalities surged to 5.21% in a higher interest rate environment.
+Investments in instrumentalities were added when yield spreads widened from Treasuries.
+The average return on Treasuries increased sharply on the reinvestment of maturing securities at higher yields on both short-term and long-term investments.
 Treasuries represent 100% of the noncurrent operating and intermediate term sub-portfolios, giving them the longest weighted average maturity of any investment type.
 When interest rates change, it takes longer for the book value returns on Treasuries to reflect market interest rates.
-Certificates of deposit and bank money market deposits were not made during the year due to low deposit rates and turmoil in the banking industry.